 You can contact the project team at: email@example.com to register your interest, share your comments and ideas and be kept up to date via email.
 Alternatively, please phone the project’s local call number on (07) 3040 0754 if you have any questions or want to talk with us about the study.

-The SPARC Strategy is currently being drafted for Council consideration in April 2017.
+The SPARC Strategy is currently being drafted for Council consideration.
 Upon endorsement, the draft Strategy will be provided back to the community for feedback.
-This is expected to take place in May 2017.
+This is now expected to take place in July 2017.